saf-dmitry/taskpaper-mode/README.md

 You can use whichever style you prefer; the only restriction is that the same character must be used as opening and closing emphasis delimiter.
 A `*` or `_` character surrounded by whitespaces, or backslash-escaped, will not trigger emphasis.
 By default, emphasis will be displayed in italic while strong emphasis will be displayed in bold face.

 The span of the emphasis is limited to a single item.
-Arbitrary character-level inline emphasis is supported although not encouraged.
 Emphasis and strong emphasis can be nested.
+Inline emphasis inside projects and tasks is supported although not encouraged.

 You can hide the markup delimiters by configuring the user option `taskpaper-hide-markup`.
 The underlying buffer content remains unchanged, but asterisks and underscores as emphasis markers will be hidden.
 Markup hiding can be toggled using `C-c C-x C-m` (`taskpaper-toggle-markup-hiding`).